networknt/light-doc/content/en/tutorial/eventuate/developer/_index.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The environment setup is a little bit complicated in light-eventuate-4j framework and here are want to give some advices on what is the best practices on setting develop environment for both light-eventuate-4j developers or services developers as the focuses are different for these two type of developers.
+The environment setup is a little bit complicated in light-eventuate-4j framework, Here are want to give some advice on what is the best practices on setting develop environment for both light-eventuate-4j developers or services developers as the focuses are different for these two type of developers.

-If you just want to developer microservices on top of light-eventuate-4j framework, things are simpler.
+If you just want to develop microservices on top of light-eventuate-4j framework, things are simpler.
 You can follow the instructions in the [service developer tutorial][] to get everything set up.